sanjacob/tiny-api-client/docs/quick.rst

 - Parse XML response

-If one of your endpoints is still using XML you can let the library parse the response for you with `xml.etree.ElementTree`.
+If one of your endpoints is still using XML you can let the library parse the response for you with :py:mod:`xml.etree.ElementTree`.
 Note that as with JSON parsing, you must handle any errors produced from this.

 ::